ethan-alt/hdbayes/README.md

 ### Latent exchangeability prior (LEAP)

-LEAP assumes that the historical data are generated from a finite mixture model consisting of
+The LEAP assumes that the historical data are generated from a finite mixture model consisting of
 ![K \ge 2](https://latex.codecogs.com/png.latex?K%20%5Cge%202 "K \ge 2")
 components, with the current data generated from the first component of